fernandacduarte/horizons/OBSERVATIONS.md

 ### test_ood (held-out R7 reservoir): clean win

+> **Caveat (O28):** test_ood was later found to be **planar** — a trivial
+> mean-plane fit scores 0.01 m there, beating every learned model.
+So this +7 m
+> "win" over harmonic only reflects harmonic's sag pathology on planes, not a
+> meaningful structured-extrapolation result; test_ood is excluded from the
+> headline.
+The meaningful generalisation is the test_id row below.

 | method | mean (5 seeds) |
 |---|---|
 | harmonic | 58.3 |